Supermarket Sweep (British game show)

 Supermarket Sweep is a British game show that is based on the original American version.
-Originally hosted by Dale Winton, it ran for exactly 8 years from 6 September 1993 to 6 September 2001 and then revived from 12 February to 31 August 2007 on ITV.
+Originally hosted by Dale Winton, it ran for eight years from 6 September 1993 to 6 September 2001 and then revived from 12 February to 31 August 2007 on ITV.

 On 13 October 2017, it was announced that FremantleMedia had acquired the global rights to the format and confirmed that the series would return.
 A Fremantle representative stated that "the time is ripe to bring back this all-time favourite game show which has travelled with such success over the years."
 The company also stated that the new incarnation of the show would incorporate "modern technology" into the program which reflects 21st-century shopping habits.
 On 9 July 2019, it was officially confirmed that Rylan Clark-Neal would host a new revival of the show on ITV2 later that year.

 Format

 The game consists of three teams of two, each with a clock that starts with 60 seconds on it.
 The teams then attempt to add as much time as possible to their clock by answering questions and riddles posed by the host.
 The time they accumulate determines how long they have in the 'Big Sweep' round to run around a studio mock-up of a supermarket, collecting shopping items.
 The team with the shopping trolley filled with items of the most value wins the chance to enter the final 'Super Sweep' prize round.
 Within the game there were a number of rounds.